 - Assume leadership roles in the initiation of scientific investigations and service utilization phenomena that occur among ethnic minority populations;

-- Expand and contribute to the evidence-based practice of substance abuse and mental health disorders prevention and treatment among ethnic minority populations throughout the lifespan; and
+- Expand and contribute to the evidence-based practice of substance abuse and mental health disorders prevention and treatment among all ethnic minority populations throughout the lifespan; and

-- Function as leaders and members of interdisciplinary research, public health policy, and direct-service care teams with the objective of improving the overall health status of ethnic minority populations.
+- Function as leaders and members of interdisciplinary research, public health policy, and direct-service care teams with the objective of improving the overall health status of all ethnic minority populations.